 I’m David Harley, a Shropshire Lad by birth, though I’ve spent longer living outside the county than in it and have no strong opinions on the ‘right’ way to pronounce Shrewsbury except that I despise people who insist that theirs is the only right way and that anyone who thinks differently is either stupid or a social climber.
 My last spell in Shropshire – to be precise in Ludlow – came to an end in 2016, and I now live in Cornwall, not far from the mine workings that give their name to this blog.
-Until recently most of my income came from research into and writing about security, but it’s unlikely that the content of this blog will ever be much influenced by that, since I’m about 95 percent retired.
+Until 2019 most of my income came from research into and writing about security, but it’s unlikely that the content of this blog will ever be much influenced by that, since I’m about 95 percent retired.

 To my slight bewilderment, there is a Wikipedia article about me here, but it’s mostly about my daytime job(s) in IT security.
 However, I did play guitar for a (far from luxurious) living long ago, and never quite grew out of it.
 In the early 1970s I played with a number of bands in Wales and the Midlands, and worked with guitarist John Crosswaite as a duo, then with Sally Stevenson (now Sally Goddard) who is still giving it some welly with the Canadian band Atlantic Union.
 In the later 70s and 80s I worked with various bands and artists including Kathy Bowen-Jones, Nick Warman (as a trio we called ourselves the Flying Piglets), Lyn (Anna) Thompson, Don MacLeod, Rick Brandon (currently with punk/folk/indie band The Dicemen), and poet and songwriter Bernard Puckett.
 There are some miscellaneous recordings (mostly from the 80s) on Soundcloud and on a blog site imaginatively called David Harley Songs, which also includes some more recent demo recordings.
 I’m currently going through my 1980s studio recordings, which might be released again as CDs at some point.

-In recent years I’ve been much more engaged with songwriting than with performing (as a guitarist or as a singer), but I do inflict myself occasionally on audiences, mostly around Shropshire and Cornwall.
+In recent years I’ve been much more engaged with songwriting than with performing (as a guitarist or as a singer), but I do inflict myself occasionally on audiences, occasionally around Shropshire but mostly in Cornwall.
 Sometimes solo, sometimes with ceilidh bands (most recently with Commoners Mock), though I doubt if I’ll do the ceilidh thing again now.
 And sometimes (but not nearly often enough) with the fine American (but Ludlow-based) singer Ann Gray.
 And occasionally with some of the more musical members of the security community: that tends to take me further afield (the most recent session was in Sydney).
-As I tend to avoid security conferences these days, that isn’t likely to happen much in future, though.
-I am spending more time in what I grandly refer to as my studio, though.
-Current projects include a CD of settings of verse by Housman, Yeats and Kipling interspersed with some of my folkier songs, and something more blues-based.
+As I tend to avoid security conferences these days, that isn’t likely to happen in future, though.
+I am spending more time in what I grandly refer to as my studio, however.
+Current projects include a CD of settings of verse by Housman, Yeats and Kipling interspersed with some of my folkier songs.

-As a soloist, I tend to play my own material (on acoustic and electric guitars) with a heavy leavening of blues, especially bottleneck.
+As a soloist, I tend to play my own material (on acoustic and electric guitars) with an occasional leavening of blues, especially slide.
 I have been known to play other instruments, but only in bands or in the studio: I know my limitations.

 - David Harley’s Songs (Song lyrics, recordings and demo recordings, related info.)